fumes/fumes.11ty/src/articles/seeds-grow-forests-and-food.md

 date: 2014-09-05
 category: balance
 tags:
   - article
+  - balance
   - awareness
   - clever
   - educational
   - global-warming
   - lifestyle
   - balance
   - plants
   - reflect
   - nature
   - sustainability
   - technology
   - under-covered
   - useful
 license:
 thumb: seeds.jpg
 description: "How big is yourself?
 In these 3 projects the concept of togetherness and self is fully blended.
 The following 3 examples, on food and the ecosystem topic, show a new social math!"